-- A. Any person, who after the effective date of this Ordinance, seeks to undertake new development within the Town of Sandown, New Hampshire, by applying for a building permit or permit for a mobile home installation, is hereby required to pay a public capital facilities impact fee in the manner and amount set forth in Section VII of this ordinance. - B. No new building permit or new permit for mobile home installation for any activity requiring payment of an impact fee pursuant to Section VII of this Ordinance shall be issued unless and until the public capital facilities impact fee hereby required has been paid.
-(Amended March 13, 2001)
+- A. Any person, who after the effective date of this Ordinance, seeks to undertake new development within the Town of Sandown, New Hampshire, by applying for a building permit or permit for a mobile home installation, is hereby required to pay a public capital facilities impact fee in the manner and amount set forth in Section VII of this ordinance. - B. No occupancy permit for any activity requiring payment of an impact fee pursuant to Section 7 of this Ordinance shall be issued unless and until public capital facilities impact fee hereby required has been paid.
+(Amended March 12, 2018)